Scality’s leaders have created Le Club to recognize and reward team members selected each year for their exceptional contribution to the company.

 Together with this acknowledgment, Le Club members are also offered the opportunity of taking a trip together, to rest and enjoy the Scality spirit outside the workplace.

-Photo credit: Frank Roesner
+Photo of Anne Harper by Frank Roesner